 My daughter’s perception of herself changed her behavior.
 Big girls do “big girl” things.
 They are helpers.
 They clean up their toys.
 And they don’t throw tantrums.
 When I reinforce to my daughters that they’re big girls now, they respond.
 It’s amazing how much a simple label can change their behavior.

-The labels we accept about ourselves affect how we act and react to the world around us.
+The labels we accept for ourselves affect how we act and react to the world around us.

 In his letter to the Galatians, Paul addressed labels.
 (Galatians 3:26-28) There was a great deal of hostility between the many groups of people now trying to come together in one faith, and some were trying to hold on to their label of being a Jew or a Gentile.
 But the truth is that the world’s labels no longer matter as children of God.